evcc-io/evcc/README.md

     payload: ${var:%.2f}
     ```

 For write access, the data is provided using the `payload` attribute.
 If `payload` is missing, the value will be written in default format.

+### Script

-- `script`: the script plugin executes external scripts to read or update data.
+The `script` plugin executes external scripts to read or update data.
 This plugin is useful to implement any type of external functionality.

 Sample read configuration:

     ```yaml
     type: script